effect-handlers/effect-handlers-bench/README.md

 effect handlers, `benchmarks` implemented in those systems, and scripts to build the systems, run the benchmarks and produce the results.

-A `system` may either be a programming language that have native support for effect handlers, or a library that embeds effect handlers in another programming language.
+A `system` may either be a programming language that has native support for effect handlers, or a library that embeds effect handlers in another programming language.